 Economics of Poverty and Inequality

-One of this initiative’s overarching themes is multidimensional measurement and analysis of poverty and poverty programs.
-Former IIEP Director James Foster’s influential work on multidimensional measurement provided the underpinnings of the UNDP Multidimensional Poverty Index.
-Professor Foster applies this work to measurement in several fields including educational quality, women’s well-being, health, nutrition, and corruption.
+Multidimensional Poverty.
+One of the initiative’s overarching themes is multidimensional measurement and analysis of poverty and poverty programs.
+Former IIEP Director James Foster’s influential work on multidimensional measurement provided the underpinnings of the United Nations Development Programme Multidimensional Poverty Index.
+Dr. Foster applies this work to measurement in several fields including educational quality, women’s well-being, health, nutrition, and corruption.
 In addition, IIEP faculty also work on the design and impact of multidimensional poverty programs, multidimensional screening of poverty program eligibility, and multidimensional poverty trap analysis.
-IIEP co-hosts an ongoing series on Viewing Multidimensional Poverty From Many Angles Multidimensional Poverty Seminar Series with the Oxford Poverty and Human Development Initiative (OPHI) and the United Nations Development Programme (UNDP) Human Development Report Office (HDRO).

 Measuring Vulnerability to Multidimensional Poverty with Bayesian Network Classifiers